gardener/gardener/docs/monitoring/profiling.md

 ## gardener-{admission-controller,controller-manager,scheduler,resource-manager}, gardenlet

-gardener-controller-manager, gardener-admission-controller, gardener-scheduler, gardener-resource-manager and gardenlet also allow enabling profiling handlers via their respective component configs (currently disabled by default).
+`gardener-controller-manager`, `gardener-admission-controller`, `gardener-scheduler`, `gardener-resource-manager` and `gardenlet` also allow enabling profiling handlers via their respective component configs (currently disabled by default).
 Here is an example for the `gardener-admission-controller`'s configuration and how to enable it (it looks similar for the other components):

 ```yaml